Short-Term Rental License

 - The rental unit, as well as any common areas that will be available to guests, must be inspected for compliance with the Property Maintenance Code prior to license issuance.
 The Property Standards team will reach out to the owner to schedule this inspection.

-- Please be advised that all observed violations must be corrected regardless of whether a vacation rental license is eventually issued.
+- Please be advised that all observed violations must be corrected regardless of whether a short-term rental license is eventually issued.

 After License Issuance

-Every vacation rental operator shall post, in a conspicuous place within the vacation rental:
+- Every short-term rental operator shall post, in a conspicuous place within the vacation rental:

 - The name and telephone number of the operator's authorized agent identified pursuant to Code Subsection 5-8-3(A)2;